Mighty Morphin Power Rangers: Filming

 The series was shot on location in Santa Clarita and Los Angeles, California.
 Recurring locations included Grant High School, Placerita Canyon State Park, Puddingstone Reservoir, and Frank G. Bonelli Regional Park.
 The House of the Book at Brandeis-Bardin Institute was used as the exterior location for the Command Center.
 Due to its unusual, futuristic architecture; the building had previously been used in the films Star Trek VI: The Undiscovered Country and The Lawnmower Man.

 As part of the initial licensing agreement between Saban and Toei Company, the producers of the Super Sentai, additional footage was filmed in the Greater Tokyo Area in Japan, and insert shots of the villain characters (particularly those played by Machiko Soga, Ami Kawai, and Hideaki Kusaka) were filmed in order to allow more in-depth, extensive scenes of the villains who would be unable to interact with the main cast due to the nature of the show.
-The additional footage included close-ups of the actor speaking English-language lines phonetically in order to make the necessary dialogue looping more seamless.
+The additional footage included close-ups of the actor speaking English-language lines phonetically in order to make the necessary dubbing more seamless.